 GONTRAN CHERRIER Tokyo (Shinjuku Southern Terrace)

-Located right next to Shinjuku station is Gotran Cherrier!
-Arguably the best bakery in all of Tokyo they serve up some mean pastries and coffee alike!
+Located right next to Shinjuku station is Gotran Cherrier, arguably the best bakery in all of Tokyo.
+The bakery is named after the famed Pastry Chef and entrepreneur Gontran Cherrier.
+They serve up some mean French pastries and coffee alike!

-Their matcha line-up is to die for!
-The matcha choux cream is amazing and there's heaps of other items to choose from too!
+There's also some Japenese cultural influence in their menu in Japan.
+Indeed, the matcha line-up is to die for!
+The matcha choux cream is particularly amazing and there's heaps of other items to choose from too!

 DOMINIQUE ANSEL BAKERY Tokyo